-You can apply now at: https://study.unimelb.edu.au/find/courses/graduate/master-of-narrative-therapy-and-community-work/how-to-apply/.
-The deadline for applications is the 26th of January 2024, however we really recommend sending your application well before then.
+Applications will open in September 2024, you can see application information now at: https://study.unimelb.edu.au/find/courses/graduate/master-of-narrative-therapy-and-community-work/how-to-apply/.
+The deadline for applications will be in January 2025 (date tbc), however we really recommend sending your application well before then.
 Applications are reviewed on a rolling basis, so the sooner you submit your application, the sooner you will be advised of the outcome.